John Owen Lowe

-John Owen Lowe (born 1995) is an American writer, producer and actor.
+John Owen Lowe is an American writer, producer and actor.

 Early life

-John Owen Lowe is the son of make-up artist Sheryl Berkof and actor Rob Lowe, he graduated in science technology from Stanford University in 2018.
-He has an older brother named Mathew who works as a lawyer.
+John Owen Lowe was born on November 6, 1995, in Los Angeles, California, the son of make-up artist Sheryl Berkoff and actor Rob Lowe.
+He graduated with a bachelor's degree in science, technology, and society from Stanford University in 2018.
+He has an older brother named Matthew who works as a lawyer.

 Career

 From 2015, Lowe appeared in a recurring role in comedy series The Grinder.
 In 2017, he appeared on The Lowe Files, in which his family explored unsolved mysteries.
 He appeared in the Christmas film Holiday in the Wild in 2019, and worked as a writer on multiple episodes of 9-1-1: Lone Star.

-In March 2023, Lowe appeared in the Netflix comedy series Unstable, which he also executive-produced alongside his father, and Victor Fresco.
-The scripted series was reportedly inspired by his relationship on social media with his father.
+In March 2023, Lowe began starring in the Netflix comedy series Unstable, which he also executive produced alongside his father and Victor Fresco.
+The series was inspired by Lowe's relationship with his father.